Project CARS 3 PC Benchmarks and Performance: Keep Your Eyes on the Bottleneck Road

 Six-core CPUs appear to be sufficient for maxing out performance.
 Beyond that, clock speed is also a big deal.
 Outside of 4K ultra, the Core i5-9600K and Core i9-9900K consistently outperform the Ryzen 5 3600 and Ryzen 9 3900X.
 Only the 4-core/4-thread Core i3-9100 falls behind, but it still manages to beat the Ryzen 5 3600 in most of the tests.

 Flip over to the fastest (more or less) AMD Radeon GPU and Intel CPUs still maintain a consistent lead up through 1440p ultra.
 The Core i3-9100 struggles a bit more with the AMD GPU, suggesting AMD's drivers benefit more from higher core counts.
-Not that you should be using a 2080 Ti or even RX 5700 XT with a budget GPU, but if you're still hanging on to an old Haswell or earlier Intel CPU and have it paired up with a fast graphics card, you're almost certainly going to hit some major CPU bottlenecks.
+Not that you should be using a 2080 Ti or even RX 5700 XT with a budget CPU, but if you're still hanging on to an old Haswell or earlier Intel CPU and have it paired up with a fast graphics card, you're almost certainly going to hit some major CPU bottlenecks.

 Project CARS 3: Start Your Engines